hwchen/blog/content/posts/introducing-tophat.md

 The last option, reducing the surface area of the library, is the most appealing to me when possible.
 While it requires more work from the user, it's straightforward and transparent.

 # Motivation for tophat
 Since learning Rust, I've been increasingly excited about moving down the stack.
 While my day job is as a backend/data engineer, I've used Rust as a way to learn about lower-level implementations.
-For one project, I wanted to learn more about https servers: parsing requests, server architecture, etc. I became quite excited looking at `async-h1` because it was a clear and easy codebase to navigate.
+For one project, I wanted to learn more about http servers: parsing requests, server architecture, etc. I became quite excited looking at `async-h1` because it was a clear and easy codebase to navigate.
 It also chose option three (from "how to support multiple runtimes" above"), where it receives a stream that's `AsyncRead/AsyncWrite`.

 At the same time, I was also learning more about async executors.
 My codebase of choice was [smol](https://github.com/smol-rs/smol).
 It's not one of the major async runtimes, but it was designed to be small, flexible, and performant.
 It was not difficult to get `async-h1` running on `smol`.
 However, I noticed that in the process, I pulled in `async-std` (a dependency of `async-h1`), which started a separate runtime.
 I got this itch, where I wanted to get `async-h1` running without pulling in `async-std`.